zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wheres-Da-Sauce-Boss.md

     say $*PERL.compiler.version;
     # v2016.06.10.g.7.cff.429

-Rakudo is a compiler and so we're insterested in the value of `$*PERL.compiler.version`.
+Rakudo is a compiler and so we're interested in the value of `$*PERL.compiler.version`.
 It contains the major release version, followed by `g`, followed by the commit prefix of this particular build.
 The prefix is split up on number-letter boundaries, so we'll need to join up all the bits and